 - a.
-Building wall materials may be combined on each Facade only horizontally, with the heavier below the lighter. - b.
-Streetscreens should be between 3.5 and 8 feet in height and constructed of a material matching the adjacent building Facade.
+Building wall materials may be combined on each Facade only horizontally, with the heavier below the lighter.
+When multiple building wall materials are combined horizontally they should be combined on each Facade in a manner that places the heavier material at the pedestrian level. - b.
+Streetscreens should be between 3.5 and 8 feet in height and constructed of a material matching the adjacent building facade exterior finishes listed in guideline f.
 The Streetscreen may be replaced by a hedge or fence by Warrant.
 Streetscreens shall have openings no larger than necessary to allow automobile and pedestrian access. - c.
-All openings, including porches, galleries, arcades and windows, with the exception of storefronts, shall be square or vertical in proportion. - d.
-Openings above the first Story shall not exceed 50% of the total building wall area, with each Facade being calculated independently. - e.
-The Facades on Retail Frontages shall be detailed as storefronts and glazed with clear glass no less than 70% of the sidewalk-level story. - f.
-Doors and windows that operate as sliders are prohibited along Public and Private Frontages. - g.
+All openings, inlcuding porches, galleries, arcades and windows, with the exception of storefronts, shall be square or vertical in proportion. - d.c.
+Openings above the first Story shall should not exceed 540% of the total building wall area, with each Facade being calculated independently. - e.d.
+The Facades on Retail Frontages shall should be detailed as storefronts and glazed with clear glass no less than 70% of the sidewalk-level story. - f.
+Doors and windows that operate as sliders are prohibited along Public or Privage Frontages. - g.
 Buildings may have flat roofs enclosed by parapets or sloped roofs.
-Pitched roofs shall be symmetrically sloped no less than 5:12, except that porches and attached sheds may be no less than 2:12. - h.
-Flat roofs shall be enclosed by parapets a minimum of 42 inches high, or as required to conceal mechanical equipment to the satisfaction of the CRC. - The exterior finish materials on all Facades shall be limited to stone, brick and/ or stucco. - j.
-Balconies, galleries and arcades shall be made of concrete, painted wood or metal. - k.
-Streetscreens shall be located coplanar with the Frontage Line as shown in Table 16D.
+Pitched roofs shall be symmetrically sloped no less than 5:12, except that porches and attached sheds may be no less than 2:12. - h.e.
+Flat (low slope) roofs shall should be enclosed by parapets a minimum of 42 inches high, or as required to conceal mechanical equipment to the satisfaction of the CRC. - i.f.
+The exterior finish materials on all Facades shall should be limited to masonry, stone, brick, concrete, cementicious siding and/or stucco.

+- j-g.
+Balconies, galleries and arcades shall should be made of concrete, masonry, stucco, painted wood or metal. - k.h.
+Streetscreens shall should be located coplanar with the Frontage Line as shown in Table 16D.

-5.5.6 Environmental Standards (T5)
+21-500.5.6 Environmental Standards (T5)

 - a.
 The riparian corridors of waterways should be embanked and crossed by Thoroughfares as required by the Thoroughfare network. - b.
 The Public Frontage (Tables 4A and 14D) shall include trees planted in Allees of a single species with shade canopies of a height that, at maturity, clears three stories, but remains predominantly clear of building Frontages.
 The introduced landscape shall consist of durable species tolerant of soil compaction (Tables 4B and 6). - c.
-Impermeable surface shall be confined to the ratio of lot coverage, as specified

-- in Table 14F. - d.
+Impermeable surface shall be confined to the ratio of lot coverage, as specified in Table 14F. - d.
 To the extent not inconsistent with applicable state or federal law, storm water management shall be through underground storm drainage channeled by raised Curbs.
 There shall be no retention or detention required on the individual lot.

-5.5.7 Landscape Standards (T5)
+21-500.5.7 Landscape Standards (T5)

 - a.
 The First Layer as shown in Table 16D shall be landscaped or paved to match the enfronting Public Frontage as shown in Table 4. - b.
 Trees shall be a species with shade canopies that, at maturity, begin higher than the top of the second Story of buildings. - c.
-Outdoor storage shall be screened from view from any Frontage Line by a Streetscreen in conformance with Section 5.5.5b.
+Outdoor storage shall be screened from view from any Frontage Line by a Streetscreen in conformance with Section 21-500.5.5b.

-5.5.8 Signage Standards (T5)
+21-500.5.8 Signage Standards (T5)